-Blue crab commercial harvest dropped slightly in 2017.
-The three management jurisdictions implemented additional commercial harvest restrictions during the second half of the year in response to poor recruitment.
-The 2017 commercial harvest for both males and females from the Bay and its tributaries was estimated as 29.5 million pounds in Maryland, 21.7 million pounds in Virginia and 3.0 million pounds in the Potomac River.
-Annual female harvest decreased in Virginia, but increased in Maryland and the Potomac River.
-Annual male harvest declined in all jurisdictions.
-The total 2017 Bay-wide commercial harvest of approximately 54 million pounds was below the 1990-2017 average and 9.5% below the 2016 Bay-wide commercial harvest of approximately 60 million pounds (Figures 4-5).
+Annual blue crab commercial harvest increased slightly in 2018.
+The three management jurisdictions maintained harvest measures similar to those in 2017 (Appendix B).
+The 2018 commercial harvest for both males and females from the Bay and its tributaries was reported as 32.6 million pounds in Maryland, 22.9 million pounds in Virginia, and 3.2 million pounds in the Potomac River.
+Relative to 2017, annual female harvest decreased in Virginia and the Potomac River, but increased in Maryland.
+Annual male harvest was stable in Maryland and Potomac River, and increased in Virginia.
+The total 2018 Bay-wide commercial harvest of approximately 55 million pounds was below the 1990-2018 average and similar to the 2017 Bay-wide commercial harvest of approximately 54 million pounds (Figures 3-4).